it-is-final/PokeG3ACE/ace_notes/Alt_40E9_Creation.md

 A decamark should appear in Box 10, Slot 19.
 Its species name should be ` ÓàÉ LvLv`, and it should be female and level 100.
+After this, you should save and soft reset to facilitate the creation of the Thumb→ARM bootstrap.

 ## Technical details
 The following is the the hexadecimal of this box name code along with their corresponding instructions: